AlternateYT/ecsr-custom_modules/README.md

 end
 ```
 ## table.insert
 Adds the given value to a table at it's given position or index.
+If no position is given, it'll append the given value instead.
 `module.insert(table, Variant, number?`
 ```lua
 local rs = game:GetService("ReplicatedStorage")